-'Blood everywhere': 80 sheep dead after dog attack in rural Hawke's Bay
+80 sheep dead after dog attack in Fernhill, rural Hawke's Bay

 The attack occurred at a property on State Highway 50 near Roy's Hill Reserve.

-Payne said that no dogs were seen so the attack must have happened late Thursday night or early Friday morning.
+Payne said no dogs were seen so the attack probably happened late Thursday night or early Friday morning.

-He said injured and killed sheep had two different kinds of wounds indicating more than one dog was involved in the attack.
+He said the injured and dead sheep had two kinds of wounds indicating more than one dog was involved.

-A passer-by who contacted Hawke's Bay Today said that he noticed the sheep dotted across the paddock when he was driving by and knew exactly what had happened.
+A passer-by who contacted Hawke's Bay Today said he noticed the sheep dotted across the paddock when he was driving by.

 "I saw the Animal Control vehicles there and when I saw the sheep I knew it was a dog attack," he said.